Alicasts/December24/README.md

 **This is a travel management app developed as part of a code challenge.
 It allows users to request rides, view their history, and manage travel options accordingly to the code challenge requirements.
-As part of this project, I utilized my knowledge of agile methodologies to organize the development process effectively.
-I created a Kanban board, implemented a ticket system, and drafted a basic documentation structure on Trello to manage tasks and workflows efficiently.
+As part of this project, I utilized a bit of agile methodologies to organize the development process effectively, creating a Kanban board counting with a sequential ticket system, and drafting a basic documentation structure on Trello to manage tasks and workflows efficiently.
 You can view the Trello board here: (link available after the time deadline)**

 ![Demo](docs/DemoGif.gif)